Word Alive Christian Drama Ministries

 Oh, Holy Night video illustration.
 You can buy the DVD on the Dowel Rods link.
 The DVD also has 3 other dowel rod songs on it.

-New Christmas Plays and sketches for 2012 Ask for a sample of any script
+New Christmas sketch for 2014 Ask for a sample of any script

 The Anonymity of Christmas